Complements of discriminants of real singularities of type $X_{10}$: Virtual morsifications associated with real morsifications found in

-{\it Proof.} The morsification shown in picture (4800, $-5$) has five saddlepoints with negative critical values, and also four maxima and one saddlepoint with positive values.
-The unique standard surgery reducing the number of real critical points is the collision of two real critical points of neighboring Morse indices, having neighboring critical values of the same sign; moreover the intersection index of cycles vanishing at these critical points should be equal to 1 or $-1$ (see e.g. \cite{APLT}, \S V.3).
-In our case, this can only be a maximum and the saddlepoint with positive critical values.
-But all the intersection indices of such pairs are even, since (by reasons of complex conjugation) such an intersection index of cycles vanishing at critical points with neighboring critical values is equal mod 2 to the number of real trajectories of gradient vector field connecting these two points; our picture does not allow such trajectories.
+{\it Proof.} The morsification realized in \S~\ref{adje8} and shown in picture (4800, \ $-5$) has five saddlepoints with negative critical values, and also four maxima and one saddlepoint with positive values.
+The unique standard surgery reducing the number of real critical points is the collision of two real critical points having neighboring Morse indices, and also neighboring critical values of the same sign; moreover the intersection index of cycles vanishing at these critical points should be equal to 1 or $-1$ (see e.g. \cite{APLT}, \S V.3).
+In our case, these two points can only be a maximum and the saddlepoint with positive critical values.
+But all the intersection indices of cycles vanishing at such pairs of points are even.
+Indeed, by the reasons of complex conjugation such an intersection index of cycles vanishing at critical points with neighboring critical values is equal mod 2 to the number of real trajectories of the gradient vector field connecting these two points; but our picture does not allow such trajectories.